by Lori Davidson & Remy Bibaud

 Here are some simple ways you can let someone know you care.
 Whether you learn of the pet’s passing immediately or after some time has passed, your thoughtful gesture will be received with an open and grateful heart.

 4 Simple Ways to Honor & Recognize a Pet That Has Crossed the Rainbow Bridge

 - Send a sympathy gift.
 It doesn’t have to be expensive.
 There are many options available from trinkets to living memorials such as flowers and plants.

 - Send a handwritten card or note.
 Taking the time out of your busy day to pen a personalized message would be greatly appreciated.

 - Post a tribute to the pet on their social media page.
 Posting a tribute is the modern way to commemorate an animal’s special place in your heart.

 - Make a personal phone call.
 Who uses the phone anymore to make a call?
 With texting and SMS messaging, the phone doesn’t ring often.
 Therefore, imagine how your soothing voice could help a grieving heart.

 So, this year beginning with World Pet Memorial Day, take time to honor someone’s pet loss.
 It may seem like a small gesture to you, but to the grieving pet parent, it will mean the world.
 Their loss is real and deep.

-PetPerennials.com creates thoughtful celebration of life gifts for acknowledging pet loss, healing hearts and our land one product at a time.
+PetPerennials.com creates a thoughtful celebration of life gifts for acknowledging pet loss, healing hearts, and our land one product at a time.
 Pet Perennials grew from its founders’ love of animals and their own experiences with pet loss.